Pizza bagel: History

-In 1974 at a Western Bagel in Woodland Hills, California, 17-year-old store clerk Bruce Treitman created what is now known as the pizza bagel: a flattened bagel with marinara sauce and mozzarella cheese.
+In 1974, at a Western Bagel in Woodland Hills, Los Angeles, 17-year-old store clerk Bruce Treitman began offering a flattened bagel with marinara sauce and mozzarella cheese.

-In early 2014, Katz Bagel Bakery in Chelsea, Massachusetts claimed that Harry Katz invented a variation of this pizza bagel in 1970.
-Unlike traditional pizza bagels, Katz' version is similar to a miniature pizza.
+In early 2014, Katz Bagel Bakery in Chelsea, Massachusetts, claimed that Harry Katz invented a variation of this pizza bagel in 1970.
+Unlike traditional pizza bagels, Katz's version is similar to a miniature pizza.
 Katz uses bagel dough without the hole, topped with cheese and tomato sauce.